liupeirong/MLOpsManufacturing/samples/diabetes-tutorial/README.md

 # Conclusion

-I introduced the process of moving your existing code to Azure ML Pipeline.
-This is just the beginning and the most basic step to realize the AML Pipeline.
+We introduced a basic process pattern on how to move your existing Machine Learning code to be executed by an Azure ML Pipeline.
 Now it's time to make your own MLOps according to your needs.
 Good luck!